 Damages in Missouri Personal Injury Cases

-- Medical Expenses: Missouri accident victims can get financial compensation for the full cost of any medical treatment that is reasonably necessary to recover from the injuries they suffer in the accident.
+- Medical Expenses: Missouri accident victims can get financial compensation for the full cost of any medical treatment reasonably necessary to recover from the injuries they suffer in the accident.
 This includes hospital stays, operations, physical therapy, diagnostic imaging, medications, and surgery.
-Missouri plaintiffs can get compensation not just for medical that have already been incurred, but also for future medical expenses that will reasonably be incurred in the years to come.
+Missouri plaintiffs can get compensation not just for medical that have already been incurred but also for future medical expenses that will reasonably be incurred in the years to come.

 Missouri Statute of Limitations in Personal Injury Lawsuits

-How Much are Missouri Personal Injury Lawsuits Worth?
+How Much Are Missouri Personal Injury Lawsuits Worth?

 Missouri Personal Injury Verdicts and Settlements

 Another way to look at the potential settlement value of your own Missouri personal injury case is by looking at settlements and verdicts in prior injury cases involving comparable facts.
 Below are summaries of recent tort cases in Missouri that resulted in verdicts or publicly reported settlements.